ENT · HEAD & NECK

 Your ears are intricate and sensitive organs that play a vital role in hearing and balance.
 However, many common habits could be unknowingly damaging them.
 Here are 10 surprising mistakes you might be making with your ears—and how to avoid them.

 One of the most widespread ear-care myths is that cotton swabs (or Q-tips) are the best tool for cleaning out earwax.
-In reality, inserting swabs into the ear canal can push wax deeper, causing impaction, irritation, or even perforating the eardrum.
-Earwax naturally moves outward to clean the ear on its own.
+In reality, inserting swabs to clean can push wax deeper, causing impaction, irritation, or even perforating the eardrum.
 If wax buildup is bothersome, see an ENT specialist for proper removal techniques like irrigation or microsuction.

-Regular exposure to loud music, particularly through earbuds or headphones, can damage the sensitive hair cells in the inner ear, leading to permanent hearing loss.
+Regular exposure to loud music, particularly through earbuds or headphones, can damage the sensitive hair cells, leading to permanent hearing loss.
 The 60/60 rule—listening at no more than 60% of maximum volume for 60 minutes at a time—can help reduce this risk.
 Over-the-ear headphones are also preferable as they sit further away from the eardrum than earbuds.

-Whether it’s scratching an itch or trying to clean them, inserting objects like pens, hairpins, or even your fingers into your ears is extremely harmful.
-The delicate tissues of the ear canal and eardrum are easily injured, leading to infections or eardrum ruptures.
-Leave your ears alone, and avoid introducing foreign objects into them.
+Whether it’s scratching an itch or trying to clean them, inserting objects like pens, hairpins, or even your fingers is extremely harmful.
+The delicate tissues are easily injured, leading to infections or drum ruptures.
+Avoid introducing foreign objects into them.

 5. Ignoring Hearing Loss Symptoms